John Henry Stuart Borthwick of that Ilk, 23rd Lord Borthwick1

 Helen Ethel McDouall was the daughter of James McDouall.1 She married, firstly, Richard John Cunninghame before 1933.1 She married, secondly, Charles Kennedy, 5th Marquess of Ailsa, son of Archibald Kennedy, 3rd Marquess of Ailsa and Hon.
 Evelyn Stuart, on 26 April 1933.1 She died on 17 February 1959.1

-Helen Ethel McDouall was invested as a Member, Order of the British Empire (M.B.E.) in 1920.2 Her married name became Kennedy.
-As a result of her marriage, Helen Ethel McDouall was styled as Marchioness of Ailsa on 27 February 1943.
+She was appointed Member, Order of the British Empire (M.B.E.) in 1920.2 Her married name became Kennedy.
+After her marriage, Helen Ethel McDouall was styled as Marchioness of Ailsa on 27 February 1943.

 Citations